someengineering/resoto.com/docs/getting-started/installing-with-kubernetes.md

 And just like that, you have Resoto running in Kubernetes!
 A collect run will begin automatically.
 This first collect usually takes about 5 to 10 minutes, but the time is dependent on the size of your AWS account.

-## Using the Resoto CLI
+## Launching the Resoto Command-Line Interface

-The [`resh`](../concepts/components/shell.md) command is used to interact with [`resotocore`](../concepts/components/core.md).
+The `resh` command is used to interact with [`resotocore`](../concepts/components/core.md).

-To access the Resoto shell interface, simply execute:
+To access the [Resoto Shell](../concepts/components/shell.md) interface, simply execute:

 ```bash
 kubectl exec -it <pod_name> -- resh
 ```

-Once Resoto has completed its first collect run, you can try [performing some queries](./performing-queries.md).
+Once Resoto has completed its first collect run, you can try [performing some searches](./performing-searches.md).